vaishakbelle/vaishakbelle.github.io/pages/essai2026.md

 ## Previous Venues

-This tutorial has been delivered previously at IJCAI (2017), KR (2022), and the Logic in AI Summer School, Como (2024).
+This tutorial is a significantly expanded and revised version of ones previously delivered at IJCAI (2017), KR (2022), and the Logic in AI Summer School, Como (2024).

 ## Speaker